brendenlake/omniglot/README.md

 images_background_small2.zip

 To compare with the one-shot classification results in our paper, enter the 'one-shot-classification' directory and unzip 'all_runs.zip' and place all the folders 'run01',...,'run20' in the current directory.
 Run 'demo_classification.py' to demo a baseline model using Modified Hausdorff Distance.

-### Citing this data set
-Please cite the following paper:

-Lake, Brenden M., Salakhutdinov, Ruslan, and Tenenbaum, Joshua B. (in press).
-Human-level concept learning through probabilistic program induction. _Science_.

-We are grateful for the [Omniglot](http://www.omniglot.com/) encyclopedia of writing systems for helping to make this data set possible.